 The first thing you should know is that if you possess a decedent’s will, within 10 days of learning of their death, you must file the will with the local circuit court.
 Once you file the will, you will learn whether the will is valid and whether probate is necessary.

-What Doesn’t Go Through Probate
+Here’s What to Know about What Doesn’t Go Through Probate Court in Florida

 The first factor to consider is whether any assets that the deceased left behind are exempt from probate.
 According to Florida probate rules, more than a few types of assets qualify, including: